Fulong Beach 福隆海水浴場

 There is also a free public beach slightly southeast next to the temple.
 For tourists it is recommended to visit the private beach as the entrance cost provides additional amenities.

 Fulong is famous for its boxed lunches (known in Chinese as biàndāng 便當 or in Japanese as bento).
-Known all over Taiwan and frequently imitated, the original Fulong Biandang is just outside the train station to the left, and costs NT$50.
+Known all over Taiwan and frequently imitated, the original Fulong Biandang is just outside the train station to the left.

 Every summer Fulong hosts the three day Hohaiyan Rock Festival (貢寮國際海洋音樂祭), held every July.

 Rent a bike and explore the area!
 Just outside the train station is a bike shop where you can rent a bicycle for the day, prices around NT$100 depending on the bike's quality, age, etc. Cycling around the northeast coast on a nice day is an excellent way to take in coastal Taiwan's natural beauty.